Dynamics of a single exciton in strongly correlated bilayers: Relation to experiment

 The spectral function corresponding to these parameters is shown in Figure \ref{FigYBCO}.
 Since $t \sim J$ the ladder spectrum is strongly suppressed compared to the aforementioned anti-adiabatic limit.
 However, the Ising confinement still shows its signature in a small `second ladder peak' at $0.4$ eV energy above the exciton quasiparticle peak.
-To the best of our knowledge and to our surprise, the $c$-axis optical conductivity of YBCO has not been measured before.
+To the best of our knowledge and to our surprise, the $c$-axis optical conductivity of YBCO has not been measured before in the desired regime with energies above 1 eV\footnote{Confirmed in private communications with D. van der Marel.
+In addition, standard review articles on optical absorption in cuprates (such as \cite{Basov:2005p1689}) indeed only show infrared measurements ($< 1000 \, \mathrm{cm}^{-1}$) of the $c$-axis optical absorption in insulating cuprates.}.
 Detection of this second ladder peak in future experiments would suggest that indeed the interlayer excitons in cuprates are frustrated by the spin texture.